spencerjirehcebrian/Ratio-Creatives-Startup/README.md

 - implement due date in cart/order/delivery
 - implement email confirm purchase

-- activate profile and cart links on all tabs
 - commission slot management in adminView

 - fix quantity on checkout not working for multiple same item
 - move order to delivery - when the frontend is done
-- affect